cheshire-cat-ai/docs/src/content/docs/production/auth/user-management.md

 If you are developing an application that supports multiple users, it's crucial to ensure that each user's session and memories are isolated, with granular access.

-Each user interacts with the Cat via a dedicated [`StrayCat`](https://cheshire-cat-ai.github.io/docs/API_Documentation/looking_glass/stray_cat/) instance, which in turn you will be able to use in your plugins as `cat`.
+Each user interacts with the Cat via a dedicated session, which in turn you will be able to use in your plugins as `cat`.

 Let's now see the 3 types of users in detail.